toddpocuca/disize/README.md

 Thought of a way to use sparsity-inducing priors to leverage experimental design when estimating size factors.

-The only function exported is `disize::disize`, provide your count matrix and a dataframe providing metadata for the samples (or pass a explicit `model_data` argument) and you're good to go.
+The only function exported is `disize::disize`, provide your count matrix and a dataframe providing metadata for the samples (or pass an explicit `model_data` argument) and you're good to go.

 # Examples
 ```r